creativedave1977/Hammer-Time/README.md

 Project requirements: -AjaxControlToolkit (available as NuGet package) -An installed instance of SQL Server Express (you may need to alter the connection string in the web.config file)

-All SQL objects have been packaged in App_Data for presentation purposes.
+All SQL objects have been packaged inside solution folder for presentation purposes but will need to be added to App_Data ASP folder to function properly.
+All SQL objects can be found there.